 Let me show you around, from west to east!...

 I started my trek by turning left off of the main road in to Shoal Bay.
-This road leads out to the road for Tropical Sunsets Restaurant and Bar.
+This road leads out to the road for Tropical Sunset Restaurant and Bar.

-Signs at the left turn off toward Tropical Sunsets
+Signs at the left turn off toward Tropical Sunset

 I would call this the quieter end of Shoal Bay since Tropical Sunsets sits away from the cluster of restaurants and bars that form the "heart" of Shoal Bay.